scikit-learn/enhancement_proposals/slep006/proposal.rst

     >>> grid.fit(X, y, sample_weight=sw)

-Meta-estimators such as `GridSearchCV` will check that the metadata requested and will error when metadata is passed in, but the inner estimator is not configured to request it::
+Meta-estimators such as `GridSearchCV` will check that the metadata requested and will error when metadata is passed in and the inner estimator is not configured to request it::

     >>> grid = GridSearchCV(